 I am a transfer student.
 Do I have to complete this program?

-All incoming and transfer students are required to complete all three training modules (AlcoholEDU, Prescription Drug Abuse Prevention, and Diversity Inclusion and Training for College Students) at Loyola regardless of completion at another institution.
+All incoming and transfer students are required to complete all four training modules (AlcoholEDU, Prescription Drug Abuse Prevention, Diversity Inclusion and Training for College Students, and Sexual Assault Prevention) at Loyola regardless of completion at another institution.

 How do I access these programs?